realXtend/doc/arch_article/simple.rst

 [tundra-scenes]_.
 Below, we present two of them to illustrate how the ECA model works in practice.
-In the first example, we implement a SL-like avatar using a set of pre-existing generic ECAs and specific JavaScript code that run both on the server and the clients.
+In the first example, we implement a SL-like avatar using a set of pre-existing generic ECAs and specific JavaScript code that runs both on the server and the clients.
 The second example is a presentation application that lets a presenter control the view for the others as the presentation proceeds.